 If you are currently homeless or fear that you may become homeless, Hennepin County has emergency programs available to provide short-term assistance.

 Continuum of Care is designed to assist hard-to-reach homeless families, single adults and youth with rental assistance and supportive services.
 The grant program provides those who meet the criteria for homelessness, as defined by the U.S. Department of Housing and Urban Development (HUD), with permanent housing opportunities.

 To qualify for this program, participants must already be on Hennepin County's Coordinated Entry list.

 Stable HOME Program

 The Stable Home Program provides rent assistance to low-income singles and families who were homeless or would otherwise be at risk of homelessness.
 Rent assistance is limited to three years.
 During the three years, participants must establish good rental histories and relationships.
 They must also work to improve their earnings enough to where they do not need rental assistance.
 The program is administered by the HA, but participants are free to choose a rental unit anywhere in Hennepin County except Minneapolis.
 Participants are referred to the program by Hennepin County.

 The housing authority manages the waiting lists for the Public Housing Program, Housing Choice Voucher Program (Section 8) and Kids in the Park.
-All waiting lists for rental assistance programs other than the public housing two-bedroom waiting list are currently closed.
+All waiting lists for rental assistance programs are currently closed.
 Visit the Housing Choice Voucher (Section 8) Program page and Public Housing Program page for specific waiting list information.

 If the waiting list is closed, visit HousingLink for additional affordable housing options in the metro area.